consoledotdev/home/content/tools/server-monitoring.md

 {{< tools/category-review/card-heading name="Lightstep" thumbnail="/img/favicons/lightstep.com.png" url="https://lightstep.com/" score="none" >}}

 Lightstep is designed primarily as a tracing tool that also supports infrastructure metrics.
-It doesn’t have its own monitoring agent so it requires you to
+It doesn't have its own monitoring agent so it requires you to
 [push data from one of several supported sources](https://docs.lightstep.com/docs/send-metrics-to-lightstep) - Datadog, Prometheus, AWS, Google Cloud or OpenTelemetry.
 As such, we decided not